The Eagle and the Cactus

 ONE NIGHT ONLY!
 Thursday, February 25, 2016, at 8pm

 Suggested Donation $5 - General Admission - No reservations required

-FirstWorks: The Eagle and the Cactus will be presented at Unity Somerville, 6 William Street, Somerville, MA 02144
+FirstWorks: The Eagle and the Cactus was presented at Unity Somerville, 6 William Street, Somerville, MA 02144

 Please note that parking is by permit only on William St. General parking is available on College Ave.
 Please read signs carefully to avoid ticketing.

 Col. Knackfuss / Jeremy / Peter

 FirstWorks Program Director